MrHacker26/vi-data-notify-bot/README.md

 A Cloudflare Worker-based bot that monitors VI (Vodafone Idea) for unlimited 4G/5G data plans and sends real-time notifications via Telegram when these plans become available.

+## 💡 Why This Bot?

+Tired of manually checking daily whether VI has unlimited data plans available in your area?
+This bot solves that problem by:

+- **🔍 Eliminates Manual Checking**: No more daily visits to VI's website or app
+- **⚡ Early Notifications**: Get notified immediately when plans become available
+- **🎯 Area-Specific Monitoring**: Tracks availability for your specific location
+- **⏰ 24/7 Monitoring**: Continuous checking even when you're busy or sleeping

+**Problem**: VI's unlimited plans (4G full-day, 5G unlimited) are rolled out state-wise, with only select states getting access to these plans at any given time.

+**Solution**: Automated monitoring with instant Telegram alerts, so you know immediately when these plans become available in your state!

 ## 🚀 Features

 - **Automated Monitoring**: Continuously checks VI's API for unlimited data plans